Coupang

-Coupang, Inc. (쿠팡) is a U.S. technology and online retail company headquartered in Seattle, Washington.
-The company is incorporated under the Delaware General Corporation Law,.
-Founded in 2010 by Bom Kim, the company operates a retail business, food delivery service, and OTT streaming service, with offices and operations in South Korea, Taiwan, the United States, India, and Singapore.
+Coupang, Inc. (쿠팡; 庫房 (库房, Kùfáng, storehouse)) is an American online retail and technology company headquartered in Seattle, Washington, operating primarily in South Korea and Taiwan.
+Founded in South Korea in 2010 by Bom Kim and listed on the Fortune 500 as of 2025, Coupang operates an internet retail business, food delivery service, and OTT streaming service.
+Originally headquartered in Seoul, South Korea, Coupang has offices in South Korea, Taiwan, the United States, India, Japan and Singapore.

-The company expanded into video streaming distribution with the launch of its Coupang Play service.
-Coupang is often referred to as the "Amazon of Asia", due to its position and corporate size in the South Korean online market.
-Coupang was named to the Fortune 200 in 2023 and 2024 and Fortune 150 in 2025.
+In 2020, the company expanded into video streaming distribution with the launch of its Coupang Play service.
+Coupang is often referred to as the "Amazon of Korea", due to its position and corporate size in the South Korean online market.

 Overview

-The first marketplace and largest online retailer in South Korea, Coupang's annual revenue as of 2021 is US$18.4 billion.
+The largest online retailer in South Korea, Coupang's annual revenue as of 2021 was US$18.4 billion.
 The company's Rocket Delivery network provides same-day or next-day delivery of more than five million unique items.
-Coupang claims that 99.6 percent of its orders are delivered within 24 hours.
-70% of Korean citizens live within 10 minutes of a Coupang logistic center.
+As of 2018, Coupang claimed that 99.6 percent of its orders were delivered within 24 hours.
+70% of Korean citizens lived within 10 minutes of a Coupang logistic center in 2020.
+The company grew during the COVID-19 pandemic with increased demand for online shopping.

-Coupang was headquartered in Songpa District, Seoul, South Korea until 2022 when it relocated to Seattle in the US.
-The Seattle office opened in 2018 and grew to 350 employees within four years.
+Coupang was headquartered in Songpa District, Seoul, South Korea, until 2022 when it relocated its headquarters to Seattle in the US.
+The Seattle office originally opened in 2018 and grew to 350 employees within four years.
 Coupang also has offices in Beijing, Shanghai, Los Angeles and Mountain View.
-It is incorporated under the Delaware General Corporation Law since 2010.
+It has been incorporated under the Delaware General Corporation Law since 2010.
+Coupang was named to the Fortune 200 in 2023 and 2024 and Fortune 150 in 2025.